SkretasLab/ProteoSeeker/README.md

 ### 1.2.1 Seek mode
 ![ProteoSeeker Seek Functionality](images/Figure_4.png)

-The stages of the seek mode of ProteoSeeker.
+The stages of the seek mode of ProteoSeeker:

 1. The selected protein families are determined based on their input codes.
 Type **1, 2, 3** analysis.
 2. The profiles and protein names associated with the selected families are collected and the seek profile database (spd) is created.
 Type **1, 2, 3** analysis.